Advice if Your Student Is Living at Home This Fall Because of the PandemicCollegiateParent

-We will update this page regularly with the latest helpful resources along with new stories and articles intended to help students and families adjust and thrive during this challenging time.
+We will update this page regularly with the latest helpful resources along with blogs and articles intended to help students and families adjust and thrive during this challenging time.

-A bit of geeky public health jargon has become a rallying cry in the fight against the novel coronavirus, as people around the world try to “flatten the curve” by doing the little things necessary to stop the spread of the virus that causes COVID-19.
+A bit of public health jargon has become a rallying cry in the fight against the novel coronavirus, as people around the world try to “flatten the curve” by taking necessary actions to stop the spread of the virus that causes COVID-19.